 You can choose to continue to make your payments.
-Because the interest is set at 0% during this time, the full amount of the payments will go toward paying down the principal that’s due on the loan.
-So, making payments during the suspension is a good opportunity to reduce your overall student loan balance, if you can afford to keep paying.
+Because the interest is set at 0% during this time, the full amount of the payments will go toward paying down the principal due on the loan.
+So, making payments during the suspension is a good opportunity to reduce your overall student loan balance if you can afford to keep paying.

 If you're worried about making your federal student loan payments beyond the suspension, consider applying for a deferment or forbearance, changing your repayment plan, or finding out whether you might qualify for loan forgiveness.

-With a deferment, your loan payments are postponed for a set period of time—up to three years in the case of an economic hardship.
+With a deferment, your loan payments are postponed for a set amount of time—up to three years in the case of an economic hardship.
 No interest accrues on subsidized loans, including Federal Perkins Loans, Direct Subsidized Loans, Subsidized Federal Stafford Loans, the subsidized portion of Direct Consolidation Loans, and the subsidized portion of FFEL Consolidation Loans.

 You could also find out if you qualify for another repayment plan that will reduce your monthly payments.
 Income-driven repayment plans, like the Pay As You Earn Repayment Plan (PAYE), Revised Pay As You Earn Repayment Plan (REPAYE), Income-Contingent Repayment Plan (ICR), and Income-Based Repayment (IBR) Plan, are available for federal student loans.
 If you're eligible, your monthly payment is based on 10-20% of your discretionary income, and the remaining balance is forgiven after you make 20-25 years of payments.

 While many repayment options are available to federal student loan borrowers, the trick is figuring out which you can choose from and, of those, which is best for your situation.
 To find out which types of loans qualify for each of the repayment options, and learn about eligibility criteria, see the U.S. Department of Education's website.
 To apply for a different repayment plan, go to StudentAid.gov/idr, click on "Apply Now," and then start the application by clicking on the button next to "Recalculate my monthly payment."